CEREBRAL VENOUS SINUS THROMBOSIS

 • positive predictors of recanalization are the female sex and thrombosis of the superior sagittal sinus

-• for a list of adverse prognostic factors, refer to the table and CVT risk score below) CVT risk score (Ferro 2009) CVT risk score (Ferro 2009)
+• for a list of negative prognostic factors, refer to the table and CVT risk score below CVT risk score (Ferro 2009) CVT risk score (Ferro 2009)

 Unfavorable prognostic factors